amino-os/Amino.Run/docs/design_proposals/ModernizeSapphireCore.md

 Java does not support multiple inheritance which means that we can only reuse the codes from one DM at a time.
 Even in languages that support multiple inheritance, e.g. Python, Go, C++, we still face difficulties.
 Usually important logic of a DM lies in the `onRPC` method.
 Suppose we have two DMs with different `onRPC` implementations, we cannot reuse their codes by simply inheriting from them.
 I agree that we can restructure the codes in a way to make it work - but it is awkward and not intuitive.

-As a DM developer, I would like build the *Master-Slave* DM on top of an existing *Leader-Election* DM, or build the *Distributed-Transaction* DM on top of existing *Consensus* DM.
+As a DM developer, I would like build the *Consensus* DM on top of an existing *Leader-Election* DM, or build the *Distributed-Transaction* DM on top of existing *Consensus* DM.
 But this is difficult to do with the current Sapphire core.

 ```java
 public class DurableSerializableRPCPolicy extends PeriodicCheckpointPolicy {